LinearAlgebra

 maximum

-Set the larger of vector elements and constant
+Set the larger of matrix elements and constant

 Arguments